Skip to main content

 3. Obtain your credentials: Client ID and Client Secret

 The redirect URI you configure with your provider must exactly match your FastMCP server’s URL plus the callback path.
-If you customize redirect_path in OAuth Proxy, update your provider’s redirect URI accordingly.
+If you customize redirect_path in the OIDC proxy, update your provider’s redirect URI accordingly.

 Basic Setup

-Here’s how to implement OIDC Proxy with any provider:
+Here’s how to implement the OIDC proxy with any provider:

 from fastmcp import FastMCP